-This is based on the philosophy of non-duality, Advaita Vedanta, which teaches that the true Self of each individual is not in essence different from the universal Self, called God or the Absolute.
-Direct realization of this identity is the highest goal of life, and brings the cessation of limitations and suffering.
+Advaita Vedanta teaches that the true Self of each individual is not in essence different from the universal Self, called God or the Absolute.
+Adhyatma Yoga provides the practices through which this identity may be approached.

 The practices include ethical living, devotion to truth, study, service and meditation.

 Light from the Upanishads

 Meditation Sessions Summer 2014: Every Tuesday at 8pm

 Meditation is the best way of turning towards the immutable consciousness at its source.
 There are meditation practice sessions every Tuesday evening at 8pm at Shanti Sadan.
 The meetings are free, suitable for beginners and experienced meditators, and all are welcome.
 These are the practices currently being done

 on Tuesday evenings.

 Meditation: My Mind Rests in Contemplation of the Ever-Shining Light in my Soul

 From Self-Knowledge Journal: True Knowledge is Self-Knowledge